Undergraduate BA (Hons)

 Careers and Professional Pathways

-Students will engage with a range of industry-led masterclasses and workshops, which are designed to equip them with the knowledge of industry practices that will benefit their employment endeavours.
-The sessions will also guide the students in the production of specific materials, some of which may be used directly in applying for employment opportunities.
+You will engage with a range of industry-led masterclasses and workshops, which will equip you with the knowledge of industry practices and career destinations that will benefit your employment endeavours.
+The sessions will also guide you in the production of specific materials, submitted for assessment in the form of a portfolio, some of which may be used directly in pursuing employment opportunities.

 Performance Research Project

-In this module you will undertake an individually tailored project building out from all you have learned on your degree programme with support from staff.
+In this module you will undertake an individually tailored project building out from all you have learned on your degree programme with supervision from staff.
 You will research relevant materials and current industry trends around your project area.
 This will lead into the delivery of the project itself, which will follow one of three pathways:

 Practical Project: this can be a live performance or a recorded performance (screen or audio) or a script (screen, stage or audio).